Alveley: Cricket club

 Alveley Cricket Club was founded in 1908 and played at Coton Hall on the outskirts of the village, at the former home of general Robert E. Lee's ancestors.
 After the Second World War it moved to play on the Recreation Ground in the centre of Alveley.

 Its pavilion was built in 1981 and extended in 2007.

 Until the mid-1970s friendly cricket was played before joining the Kidderminster League in 1989.
 The club now plays in the Worcestershire County League (Saturday) with friendlies played on a Sunday.
 As well as the two Saturday sides we run a midweek team who play in the Kidderminster League, the club also runs a successful junior section for children aged between 4 and 17 years.

 Countryside

 A small hamlet to the southwest of the village, Little London, is one of more than 25 settlements which share the capital city's name.

 The parish contains two other manors, besides the manor of Alveley, Kingsnordley and Astley.
 Alan James Nicholls documented the Alveley parish in The History of Alveley, published 1994, ISBN 0-9523134-0-5.

 Governance

 Alveley is part of the electoral ward called Bridgnorth South & Alveley.
 Mid-2022, the ONS estimated the previous ward population was 4,300.
+In 2024, the ONS estimated that the new Bridgnorth South & Alveley ward had a population of 3,466.

 After winning a tie-breaker in the 2025 Shropshire Council elections, Colin Taylor became the councillor for the new ward.